mlwhan2209/ps-sleeper-api-wrapper/Readme.md

 This is my attempt at creating a Powershell API wrapper for Sleeper.

 The purpose is to make interacting with the Sleeper API easier.

+To use the module, from the location you downloaded it run

+Import-Module ./sleeper-wrapper

 This module includes functions for:

     'Get-SleeperUser'
     'Get-SleeperAllLeagues'